ghgrave/Pearson_AFC_F2025/README.md

-My favorite drink is diet coke
+My favorite drink is Glenlivet.